 Deaths from lead poisoning are now rare, but it is not unusual for a child’s blood to contain enough lead to cause intellectual and developmental delay, neurologic problems, kidney disease, and anemia.
+Here are the basic lead poisoning facts.

 Children absorb 40-50% of the lead that gets into their mouths (adults only 10%).